wladradchenko/wunjo.wladradchenko.ru/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Wunjo harnesses the power of neural networks to provide cutting-edge solutions in speech synthesis, voice cloning, content restyling, and deepfake animations.
+Wunjo harnesses the power of advanced neural networks to transform video, image, and audio content in unprecedented ways.
+It allows you to seamlessly replace faces, control facial motion, and enhance lip-sync animation, while also generating videos from text, photos, or multiple images.
+Intelligent video editing automates cropping to any aspect ratio, selects the most interesting moments, and enables text-based montage.
+Wunjo can remove objects, improve video quality, restyle images and videos, clone speech, and even separate music from spoken words, giving you full creative control over every element of your media.
 Official website <a href="https://wunjo.online">wunjo.online</a>.

 <div align="center">
   <table>